Skip to main content

 3. People could work individually, in pairs or in small groups.

 4. Everyone should choose a landmark from another country.
-It could be another country inside the UK (England, Scotland, Wales, or Northern Ireland), or a country outside of the UK.
+It could be another country inside the UK (England, Scotland, Wales, or Northern Ireland), or a country outside the UK.

 5. When the person leading the activity says ‘go’, everyone should use the recycling, sticky tape, other craft resources and scissors to recreate their landmark.